Utah Courts

 (1) Marking exhibits.

 (1)(A) Marking Exhibits.
-Prior to trial, or at a time specified by the judge, each party must mark all exhibits it intends to introduce by utilizing exhibit labels in the format prescribed by the clerk of court.
+Prior to trial, or at a time specified by the judge, each party must mark all exhibits it intends to introduce with exhibit labels in the format prescribed by the clerk of court.
 Labels or tags must include, at a minimum, a case number, exhibit number/letter, and an appropriate party designation.
-With approval of the court, a photograph may be offered by the submitting party as a representation of the original exhibit.
+With approval of the court, a photograph may be offered as a representation of the original exhibit.

 (1)(B) Digital Exhibits.
 Digital exhibits must be marked as provided in paragraph (1)(A) and submitted to the court as prescribed by the clerk of court.
 Exhibits should not be eFiled.